How much do rural doctors make?

 On the other hand, rural doctors might face challenges such as limited access to specialty equipment or services, requiring them to be more versatile in their care.
 But with the rural incentives and potentially higher billings, many rural doctors find their earnings comparable to, if not exceeding, their urban counterparts.

-A ballpark figure, suggests that a rural GP's base salary can range from AUD$200,000 to AUD$350,000 annually, with the potential for even higher earnings based on billings and additional incentives.
+A ballpark figure, suggests that a rural hospital GP's base salary can range from AUD$150,000 to AUD$350,000+ annually, with the potential for even higher earnings based on billings and additional incentives.
 This range can vary based on the remoteness of the location, the doctor's experience, and specific contractual arrangements.
+Rural generalists in Australia can expect an annual salary of between AUD$150,000 - $450,000+ due the demand of their specialty.

 Why do rural doctors earn more?